 Whose Insurance Company Pays Out if an Uber or Lyft Driver Hit Me?

 The insurance company responsible for paying out your claim depends on whether or not the Uber or Lyft driver was working at the time of the accident.
 This makes filing this type of claim complicated, but through our investigation and by compiling evidence, we can work toward untangling the circumstances of your collision.

 If the Driver Was “On the App,” but Did Not Have a Ride Planned

 If a rideshare driver causes an accident while still waiting to claim a ride, their personal auto liability policy should pay out for your damages, including medical care, lost wages, and pain and suffering.
-If the driver’s personal insurer refuses, the rideshare company’s contingency coverage may be available.
-This coverage must kick in when:
+In other words, the case is handled much like an accident with a regular driver by exchanging personal insurance information.

 - The driver’s personal auto liability provider denies a claim;

 - The driver does not have insurance; or

 - The driver’s policy pays out its maximum limit but does not cover all your damages.